Why choose Belgium?

 When will I hear back?

-April/May - you will find out if you have been successful.
+April/May - you will find out if you have been given a post or are on the waiting list.

 May/June - you will find out the location of your post from the British Council.